- AMC Dragon Acupuncture, Encino5363 Balboa Blvd, Suite 326

 I think it’s nice that prospective patients are open, curious and investigative when considering acupuncture, and credit should be given for considering it as a viable, potential option.

-If you feel that your specific health condition requires or demands a deeper measure of expertise (or if that is your
+If you feel that your specific health condition requires or demands a deeper measure of expertise (or if that is your initial preference), feel free to continue reading below.

 I’ve been struggling 13 years to manage type 2 diabetes, have been thoroughly educated by